 Description This highly desirable example of an FIA Shelby registered Fastback is a 1966 example presented in the correct Wimbledon White with Guardsman Blue stripes and FIA’d in April 2012 and thus is ready for the most prolific of race series’ including HSCC, Masters et al. Although not a matching numbers car we believe this may have been built originally as a GT350 and later re-shelled.
 However, we cannot confirm this and are selling this car as a GT350 recreation this is a cost effective way into the most prolific of race series’ notably the Spa 6hrs where in 2012 two GT350’s recorded a first and second in class.
 With the very best genuine Shelby GT350’s now commanding north of £200,000, this particular car represents fantastic value and will provide many seasons of fantastic racing for its new owner.

 Description Yellow with black interior.
-Currently undergoing restoration by ourselves, this Lotus Elan S4 FHC was first registered in June of 1968 and has had only four owners since.
-Having undergone a total bare body restoration at a cost of over £16,000 this Elan drives superbly and is ready for this years anniversary of 50 years of the Elan.
+This Lotus Elan S4 FHC was first registered in June of 1968 and has had only four owners since.
+Having undergone a total bare body restoration at a cost of over £16,000 this Elan drives superbly and is ready to be enjoyed and cherished.

 Description This is an excellent example of a very rare variant of the iconic Jaguar XJS.
 In 1992, Jaguar closed the department tasked with manufacturing the ultra luxurious, hand-made Daimler DS420.
 This left their craftsman facing redundancy unless their skills were used elsewhere – hence ‘Insignia’ was born.
 This was a bespoke service, allowing prospective buyers to specify an XJ40 or an XJS in various unique colours that were created for the Insignia Collection.
 You could also specify the trim, wood, wheels etc. – an opportunity to create a vehicle tailored specifically to you.
 This particular car is one of the best around, having been specced with the majority of the options that were available.
 Although Jaguar were planning to produce around 200 XJS Insignias, in fact, only 57 were ever produced.
 Of those, only 7 of the four litre straight six coupes were RHD.
 This car is one of them, and 1 of 1 in this particular colourway – it is truly unique.
 A 1993 model, presented in Jaguar Lavender metallic with Lotus white leather interior, and having covered only 48,000 miles – remarkably low for its age – the car is in stunning condition.
 Without question, one of the most rust free,